-Setting expectations in breast lift surgery
+Setting expectations in breast lift (mastopexy) surgery

-Undergoing breast lift in Australia – the process
+Undergoing mastopexy in Australia – the process

-Your first step in getting a breast lift operation is to walk in for a consultation.
+Your first step in getting a mastopexy operation is to walk in for a consultation.
 You can expect your breast surgeon to thoroughly inquire about the results that you would want to achieve with the operation.
-The consultation process is a good opportunity to clarify all of your concerns regarding the operation – breast lift cost, possible risks, recovery, etc. Avoid surgeons that seem vague or uninterested about your goals in undergoing the operation.
+The consultation process is a good opportunity to clarify all of your concerns regarding the operation – cost, possible risks, recovery, etc. Avoid surgeons that seem vague or uninterested about your goals in undergoing the operation.
 After all, how is such a surgeon supposed to address your needs in the first place?

-After the consultation, you can expect to undergo a thorough physical examination to assess your breasts and make sure that you are healthy enough to safely undergo the procedure.
+After the consultation, you can expect to undergo a thorough physical examination to assess your breasts and make sure that you are healthy enough to undergo the procedure.
 Your body measurements will be taken along with a thorough review of your medical history and any medications that you might be taking.
 Keep in mind that certain medications or underlying medical issues can make the operation dangerous so it’s important not to withhold any details from your surgeon.

-The breast lift operation
+The mastopexy operation

 Considering that the operation involves taking and removing skin, fat and breast tissues, patients can expect to deal with a lot of swelling, tenderness and pain after the procedure.
 You will be prescribed to wear a surgical bra for the first few days to help control the swelling.
 Pain medications ought to help with the pain.
 You can expect to be able to drive and get back to work a week after the operation although you would want to avoid doing anything that causes tension in your chest area.
 One can expect complete recovery within 9 weeks.